Courses

 Dissertation

-Doctoral students conduct original epidemiologic/translational research that will produce publishable results.
-Students are strongly encouraged to carry out primary data collection for at least one component of their dissertation research.
-All students are expected to have had experience in all of the key phases of epidemiologic research (e.g., conceptualization of the question; critical review of the existing literature; preparation of a grant proposal; collection, management and analysis of epidemiologic data; and writing of one or more manuscripts for publication) and will have been tested on these essentials in their qualifying examinations.
+The goal for the dissertation is to have students conduct original epidemiologic/translational research that will produce publishable results.
+Students are strongly encouraged to carry out primary data collection for at least one component of their dissertation research or seek involvement in a primary data collection initiative via a research rotation.
+Students are expected to have had experience in all of the key phases of epidemiologic research (e.g., conceptualization of the question; critical review of the existing literature; preparation of a grant proposal; collection, management, and analysis of epidemiologic data; and writing of one or more manuscripts for publication) and students will have been tested on these essentials in their qualifying examinations.

-Given the approval of their dissertation committee, doctoral candidates have the option of submitting for their dissertation requirement either a single dissertation or three (or more) publishable first-authored articles based on their doctoral student research.
-If one or more of these papers has already been published before the dissertation is filed, the Graduate Division requires that all coauthors of the paper give written permission for the paper to be submitted as part of the dissertation.
+Given the approval of their Dissertation Committee, doctoral candidates will produce three (or more) publishable first authored articles based on their doctoral student research.
+If one or more of these papers has already been published before the dissertation is filed, the Graduate Division requires that all co-authors of the paper give written permission for the paper to be submitted as part of the dissertation.
 Research completed and scientific papers written before the student has entered the doctoral program cannot be used as a part of the PhD dissertation under any circumstances.

 Policy on Student Progress